 Here at Knoxville Spine and Sports, we take great pride in providing the finest sports chiropractic and wellness care to all types of athletes and active individuals throughout the Knoxville TN area.
-Under the care of Dr. Bert Solomon and his staff, all patients are assessed and evaluated on each visit in six different areas to customize a care plan tailored to your specific needs.
+Specializing in Sports Injury Treatment in Knoxville, Dr. Bert Solomon and his staff assess and evaluate all patients on each visit in six different areas to customize a care plan tailored to your specific needs.
 We treat a wide variety of injuries related to sports, including:

 Rehab Tips: There are several things you can do to stabilize your back after a bout of pain hinders you.
 If it feels serious, see the doctor, then when you’re able, get back to exercising by working your glutes, hamstrings, and core.
 Spinal mobility exercises like cat/camel and open book, planks, and proper technique and position in various activities are all necessary to avoid further back problems.